droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

 ~~~

 Note that you must send requests for schema and indexes to just one endpoint.
-Parallel sending of schema definition requests for multiple nodes will break the database.
+Parallel sending of schema definition requests for multiple endpoints will break the database, because Droonga cannot sort schema changing commands sent to each node in parallel.

 This may take much time.
 After all, now you have two HTTP servers: Groonga HTTP server with the port `10041`, and Droonga HTTP Servers with the port `10042`.